EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Ephemeral Public Keys {#cose_key}

 The ECDH ephemeral public keys are formatted as a COSE_Key of type EC2 or OKP according to section 13.1 and 13.2 of [RFC8152], but only a subset of the parameters are included in the EDHOC messages.
 The curve X25519 is mandatory to implement.
-For Elliptic Curve Keys of type EC2, compact representation and compact output as per [RFC6090] MAY be used, i.e. the 'y' parameter is not be present in the The COSE_Key object.
+For Elliptic Curve Keys of type EC2, compact representation and compact output as per [RFC6090] MAY be used, i.e. the 'y' parameter is not present in the COSE_Key object.
 COSE [RFC8152] always use compact output for Elliptic Curve Keys of type EC2.

 ## Key Derivation {#key-der}